Latin America's second-biggest airline, Avianca, driven to bankruptcy by coronavirus

 Avianca's shares closed at 88 cents on Friday in New York, from a high of more than $18 in 2014.
 Most pressingly, Avianca was facing a $65 million bond payment due on Sunday that analysts did not think the airline was in a position to meet.
 S&P downgraded the airline to CCC- status in the days leading up to that payment.

-In parallel to its Chapter 11 filing in the United States, Avianca said it intends to begin winding down operations in Peru.
+In parallel to its Chapter 11 filing in the United States, Avianca said it intended to begin winding down operations in Peru.
 Avianca is the third of Efromovich's airlines to go through bankruptcy or out of business in recent years.
-Airlines Avianca Brasil and Avianca Argentina ceased to exist last year due to economic troubles in their markets.
+Airlines Avianca Brasil and Avianca Argentina ceased to exist last year because of economic troubles in their markets.

 ALSO READ